LakshmiRadhakrishnan09/AWS-Security-Specialist/Lambda.md

 - kms:CreateGrant, kms:Encrypt – To configure a customer managed CMK on a function.
 - kms:Decrypt – To view and manage environment variables that are encrypted with a customer managed CMK.

+ ### Lambda Execution role and resource policies

+Execution Role: a policy that defines the permissions that your lambda function needs to access other AWS services and resources.

+To give other accounts and AWS services permission to use your Lambda resources, use a resource-based policy.

+When an AWS service such as Amazon Simple Storage Service (Amazon S3) calls your Lambda function, Lambda considers only the resource-based policy.

+To restrict which lambda functions can access other resources, include the lambda:SourceFunctionArn condition key in a resource-based policy for the target resource.